• Player stats from 2021-22 season.

 GONE: SG Ochai Agbaji (18.9 ppg, 5.1 rpg), SG Christian Braun (14.2 ppg, 6.4 rpg), C David McCormack (10.5 ppg, 6.9 rpg), PG Remy Martin (8.4 ppg), F Mitch Lightfoot (4.7 ppg), G Jalen Coleman-Lands (3.8 ppg)

-Agbaji and Braun are gone, but Wilson is back and the key was adding McCullar from Texas Tech.
-Bill Self will have a bunch of talented sophomores ready for expanded roles in Pettiford, Clemence and Adams, and also a quartet of top-50 frosh coming into Lawrence.
-The defending champs have reloaded.
+Agbaji and Braun are gone, but Wilson is back along with McCullar from Texas Tech.
+Bill Self will have a bunch of talented sophomores ready for expanded roles in Pettiford, Clemence and Adams.
+With a quartet of top-50 frosh coming into Lawrence, the defending champs have reloaded.

 BACK: Devo Davis (Jr., 8.3 ppg), F Kamani Johnson (Sr., 2.3 ppg)